-We took a small gamble help with reduced rent payments to CTK secured loans and our own money and labour we were good to go. barely
+We took a small gamble but, with reduced council tax, secured loans and our own money and labour we were good to go..
+Fingers crossed !

-We have had a slow but steady return over the past few weeks mainly due to the necessary covid restrictions, we are hopeful we can reach some degree of normality by the end of this month,
+We have had a slow but steady return over the past few month’s mainly due to the necessary covid restrictions, we are hopeful we can reach some degree of normality by the end of this year.

 In other news….